 Some of the things that you should follow before appearing for the test include:

-- 4. Go through previous placement experience shared by candidates for the company you are preparing.
-Every company follows their suit of question sets.
+- Go through previous placement experience shared by candidates for the company you are preparing.
+Every company follows its suit of question sets.
 For example, Read IBM placement experience, they mainly focus on number series.

-- 5. Ask if you are allowed to take a calculator.
-Practice with or without calculator according to how you are supposed to solve questions there.
+- Ask if you are allowed to take a calculator.
+Practice with or without a calculator according to how you are supposed to solve questions there.